Skip to main content

 Point integration-heavy users to API docs instead of mixing that detail into beginner flows.

-Capture friction during internal rehearsals before inviting external users.
+Capture friction during internal rehearsals before inviting your league.

 Support